Azure/arc_jumpstart_docs/docs/azure_jumpstart_ag/contoso_hypermarket/_index.md

 ## Virtual sandbox edge environment

 Jumpstart Agora provides virtual sandbox environments that simulate edge infrastructure deployments for industry solutions.
 The automation in the Contoso Hypermarket scenario deploys an Azure Virtual machine to support this "virtual" factory's AI technology.
-Additional features are included to further enhance the "virtual industry" experience in a lab setting, including simulated Real-Time Streaming Protocol (RTSP) feeds, data emulators, MQTT, industrial assets, and data.
-Review the diagram and dedicated guides below to learn more about the virtual environment.
+We have incorporated additional features to enhance the 'virtual industry' experience in a lab setting.
+These enhancements include simulated Real-Time Streaming Protocol (RTSP) feeds, data emulators, MQTT, industrial assets, and data.
+For more details about the virtual environment, please review the diagram and dedicated guides below.

 ![Applications and technology stack architecture diagram](./img/simulation_stack.png)